 As mentioned above, Ryo is a martial artist who is trying to gain as much experience as he can in order to take on the one who killed his father.
 Also, within Shenmue III, there are certain people who you literally can’t beat until you’ve perfected a new move taught to you by a Grand Master, so practice and experience are essential.
 But, as the fights are pretty much all scripted and few and far between, your main experience will come from sparring with allies and wooden dummies.

 At first, I had no idea what I was doing during the sparring sessions as the game doesn’t really explain it very well.
-Basically, combat itself is performed in a way which is very reminiscent of the old Virtua Fighter games – you’re on a 3D arena and must pay just as much attention to your opponent’s stance and actions as you do your own if you wish to find an opening as to when you can attack unguarded.
+Basically, combat itself is performed in a way that is very reminiscent of the old Virtua Fighter games – you’re on a 3D arena and must pay just as much attention to your opponent’s stance and actions as you do your own if you wish to find an opening as to when you can attack unguarded.
 The skill scrolls you own are displayed within this mode and you can flick between them on the fly, having each hit you make gradually increase that moves’ experience.
 The game will also throw up a QTE of the combo’s button sequence which, if successful, will boost the experience even more.

 But, what’s the point?
 Well, you can place your skill scrolls into your own collections of special moves, moves which you can automatically pull off by pushing R2 during real fights.
 So, the more you level up a move, the more powerful these insta-attacks become during actual battles.
-Similarly, the dummies I mentioned above are QTE events which raise your general attack, endurance and overall combat skill levels.
+Similarly, the dummies I mentioned above are QTE events that raise your general attack, endurance and overall combat skill levels.

 Personally, I’m not a big fan of the combat in Shenmue III, I didn’t like it in the first two games either.
-It’s far too slow and heavy and it really did feel like I was playing a fighting game of yesteryear rather than a game which came out in 2019.
+It’s far too slow and heavy and it really did feel like I was playing a fighting game of yesteryear rather than a game that came out in 2019.
 However, fans of the original games and the mechanics within will most likely appreciate and enjoy the similarities this game has to the original titles.
 If you’ve read my previous reviews (specifically those for games with souls-like combat) then you’ll know I don’t really like slower-based fighting styles as I prefer faster and more arcade-like combat as we see in games like Yakuza and modern action titles.
 But, I can’t argue that Shenmue III does a great job of slightly modernising the original mechanics.

 QTE (Quick Time, Everywhere!)